 Curtis faculty and alumni encourage and mentor CAP students throughout the year-long process, providing advice and helping students make connections within the community.

 Beginning in 2017–18, recent Curtis graduates will bring their artistry to underserved communities in Philadelphia through the Curtis Community Artist Fellowship, a program that fortifies Curtis's commitment to service and allows alumni to extend, where possible, work they may have begun as students through the Community Artist Program (CAP).
-Curtis Community Artist Fellows are placed in existing partnerships between Curtis and institutions such as schools, hospitals, prisons, and rehabilitation centers, and follow a flexible schedule that balances community service alongside practice and performance time.
+Curtis Community Artist Fellows are placed in existing partnerships between Curtis and institutions such as schools, hospitals, prisons, and rehabilitation centers.
+Fellows are able to continue their vital performance careers while serving the community.